Gusto-API/api.gusto.dev/docs/guides/Jobs and Compensations.md

 When you retrieve an unprocessed payroll for a specific pay period, we return an array of `employee_compensations` including `employee_ids` and their eligible `fixed_compensations`, `hourly_compensations`, and `paid_time_off`.

-Within the `hourly_compensations` array, there are attributes for `Regular Hours`, `Overtime`, and` Double overtime` which include `hours` and `job_id` fields.
+Within the `hourly_compensations` array, there are fields for `Regular Hours`, `Overtime`, and` Double overtime` which include `hours` and `job_id` attributes.

-You would use the `job_id` within each Hours type to identify which job you are populating hours for. **This is essential in ensuring that a specific employee is being attributed the correct amount of hours for a given job, resulting in the correct payment and reporting.**
+You would use the `job_id` within each Hours type to identify which job you are populating hours for. **This is essential in ensuring that a specific employee is being attributed the correct amount of hours for a given job, resulting in the correct payment and reporting for that employee.**

 You can review our [Updating Payrolls Guide](https://docs.gusto.com/docs/api/ZG9jOjUyNzMzNjU-updating-payrolls) for additional information and a step by step tutorial.